Use this file to discover all available pages before exploring further.

 The signature query parameter allows you to verify that the redirect came from Creem.
 This prevents malicious users from spoofing successful payment redirects.

-Important: Parameters with null values (like order_id for subscription-only checkouts, or subscription_id for one-time payments) must be excluded from the signature string.
+Important: Parameters with null or empty values (like order_id for subscription-only checkouts, or subscription_id for one-time payments) must be excluded from the signed string.
 Including them as "order_id=null" will cause verification to fail.

 // Email is automatically set from the authenticated userconst { data } = await authClient.creem.createCheckout({ productId: 'prod_YOUR_PRODUCT_ID', customer: { email: 'user@example.com', // Optional: if you want to overwrite the session },});